iq-motion-control/iq-module-communication-doc/docs/clients/esc_propeller_input_parser.rst

 Matlab
 ~~~~~~

-To use ESC Propeller Input Parser in Matlab, all IQ communication code must be included in your path.
+To use ESC Propeller Input Parser in Matlab, all Vertiq communication code must be included in your path.
 This allows the creation of a EscPropellerInputParserClient object.
 See Table 6 for available messages.
 All
 message strings use the Short Names.
 All messages use the standard Get/Set/Save functions.